Manuel7806/writeups/README.md

 # A collection of ctf writeups

-This is a collection of different ctf write ups
+This is a collection of different ctf writeups

 # Disclaimer